SAP-samples/cap-service-integration-codejam/exercises/06-mock-separate-process/README.md

 Now we have a mocked version of the external service running in an independent process, we can start up the main service.

 👉 Do that now.
-Open up a third (yes, third) terminal, and use `cds watch`:
+Open up a third (yes, third) terminal, and, ensuring you're in the `incidents/` directory here too, use `cds watch`:

 ```bash
 cds watch